coolbrett/Capstone/README.md

 #Purpose
-The purpose of this project is to take the IMDb's 2016 Top 1000 movies and create a visuaalization tool allowing users to query the dataset to narrow down the display.
+The purpose of this project is to take the IMDb's 2016 Top 1000 movies and create a visualization tool allowing users to query the dataset to narrow down the display.